KPRoche/kubestellar/docs/content/direct/hub-chart.md

 and to interact with Control Planes (_e.g._, kubectl), _etc_.
 For such purpose, a full list of executable that may be required can be fund [here](./pre-reqs.md).

-The setup of KubStellar via the Hub chart requires the existance of at least one cluster to be used for the deployment of the chart.
+The setup of KubStellar via the Hub chart requires the existence of a KubeFlex hosting cluster.

 This can be: